algorand/sandbox/README.md

 The debugging endpoint port (default 9392) is forwarded directly to the host machine and can be used directly by Chrome Dev Tools for debugging Algorand TEAL smart comtracts (Goto url chrome://inspect/ and configure port 9392 before using please).

-Note: If you change the port by running `tealdbg --port YOUR_PORT` then please modify the docker-compose.yml file and change all occurances of mapped 9392 port with your desired one.
+Note: If a different port is needed than the default, it may be changed by running `tealdbg --port YOUR_PORT` then modifying the docker-compose.yml file and change all occurances of mapped 9392 port with the desired one.

 ## Errors